jodosha/website/_posts/2014-04-23-introducing-lotus-model.md

 ## Data Mapper

 We use a data mapper for the job.
-It's a persistence mapper that keep entities unaware of schema details.
+It's a persistence mapper that keeps entities unaware of schema details.
 Good news are that it's **database independent**, it can work with SQL, document, and even with key/value stores.

 The role of a data mapper is to translate database columns into the corresponding attribute of an entity.